-Enter your name and email address below.
+Enter your name and email address above.
 You will be directed to the Practical Printables page where you can download and print all of the printables from Practical Mommy.
 Note: you will be added to a mailing list.
 Feel free to unsubscribe at any time (although I hope you’ll stick around).

 You Might Also Like:

 Back To School Preschool Checklist

 10 Ways To Stay Active With A Baby

 If you liked this post and want to see more of Practical Mommy, please sign up for the weekly email below.